-English 4 credits
+English

-Physical Education 4 credits
+Physical Education

-Mathematics 3 credits
+Mathematics

 History (must include U. S. History) 3 credits

 Science (Biology, Chemistry, Physics) 3 credits

 World Languages (in sequence) 3 credits

-Fine or Performing Arts 1 credit
+Fine or Performing Arts

-Computer Literacy 1 / 2 credit
+Computer Literacy

-Health 1 / 2 credit
+Health

-Electives 1 credit
+Electives

+Will be undeted in the fell of 2022

-Will be updated in the fall of 2022
+^{} Will be updated in the fall of 2022